Welcome to a virtual world. Even complex processes can be modelled with relatively simple cellular automata.

 In this article, we'll take a look at examples of both one-dimensional and two-dimensional cellular automata, from traffic on a road to forest fires and cities.

 In the very simplest road traffic set-up, we define the system so that each cell can exist in only two states.
 Here, 0 denotes that the cell is empty — clear road — and 1 denotes that the patch of road is occupied by a car.
 The neighbours of each cell are those immediately in front or behind.
 The scenario for this single-lane model is such that a car can only advance forward if the road cell to the right is clear, otherwise it stays put.
 We are only considering a single-lane road here — cars cannot overtake each other.
-The animation below illustrates this simple model.
-You can vary the initial probability of a cell containing a car, as well as the cars' speed, in other words the number of cells they move forward per time step if the road ahead is clear.
-In this example all cars move at the same speed.
-See a full screen version.

 This model can be formally described as a set of rules for all eight (23) possible states of a cell and its two neighbours as follows (the change to the third cell obviously depends on the next one to the right, not shown):